 Should You Close Vents in Unused Rooms?

 Some people may think that covering vents will prevent treated air from being wasted in uninhabited rooms and will redirect airflow to other rooms.
+But is that true?
+Does closing vents reidrect air to other rooms?
 In reality, closing vents can have the opposite effect.
+Vent redirect is simply not a thing.

 So does closing air vents help cool other rooms?
 Not really.
 Here’s why: